fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/resources/product-item-identification.md

 # Product Item Identification

-Many ecommerce stores have complex & detailed setups for their products.
+Many eCommerce stores have complex & detailed setups for their products.
 As a result, **Fast's data model allows for any combination of unique identifiers**.
 This is a representation of an item in Fast.

 ```json
 Option: {